Paradigm4/secure_scan/README.md

-Infer access permissions from permissions array and enforce on data array.
+Infer access permissions from permissions array and enforce on a data array.

+# Summary

+For a quick-start to what this operator aims to achieve, jump [here](https://github.com/Paradigm4/secure_scan/blob/master/README.md#now-the-desired-behavior-of-secure_scan-operator).

+For a full description of how to set up the environment, read on below.

 # Setup